RorschachXR/GPT4UMLEval/README.md

-Case Study for the Paper: Assessing UML Models by ChatGPT: Implications for Education.
+This replication package contains the case study and the suggested answers used in the paper: Assessing UML Models by ChatGPT: Implications for Education.